asciinema/asciinema/man/asciinema.1.md

 happen in any order.

-Note: A new install ID is generated on each machine and system user account you use asciinema on, so in order to keep all recordings under a single asciinema.org account you need to run **asciinema auth** on all of those machines.
+Note: A new install ID is generated on each machine and system user account you use asciinema on.
+So in order to keep all recordings under a single asciinema.org account you need to run **asciinema auth** on all of those machines.
+If you’re already logged in on asciinema.org website and you run 'asciinema auth' from a new computer then this new device will be linked to your account.

+While you CAN synchronize your config file (which keeps the API token) across all your machines so all use the same token, that’s not necessary.
+You can assign new tokens to your account from as many machines as you want.

 Note: asciinema versions prior to 2.0 confusingly referred to install ID as "API token".

 EXAMPLES
 ========